Pullock4981/courseMaster_Backend/README.md

 - Platform-wide statistics (total enrollments, courses, students, instructors)
 - Accessible at `/admin/analytics` (admin only)

+## Admin Registration

+Admins can be created in two ways:

+1. **Registration Key Method (Recommended)**:
+   - Set `ADMIN_REGISTRATION_KEY` in your `.env` file
+   - During registration, provide the admin key in the registration form
+   - If the key matches, the user will be created as "admin"
+   - If the key is invalid or missing, registration will fail or create a student account

+2. **Manual Database Method**:
+   - Create admin users directly in the database
+   - Set the `role` field to "admin" in the User document

+**Note**: If `ADMIN_REGISTRATION_KEY` is not set in `.env`, admin registration via key is disabled for security.

 ## Security Features

 - Password hashing with bcrypt
 - JWT token-based authentication
 - Protected routes with middleware
 - Admin-only routes with role checking
+- Admin registration key protection
 - Input validation with Zod
 - CORS enabled